tannerdolby/eleventy-plugin-metagen/README.md

 The `title` parameter also provides data for `<title>`.
 If `title` is not defined within `metagen` the `<title></title>` element will not be generated with the above default tags.
 The same goes for `name` and `<meta name="author">`.

+Using `{% metagen %}` without any arguments will throw `Error: No data was added into the meta generator` and return an empty string.

 [Open Graph Reference](https://ogp.me/):

 | tag | param | example | content |